-The Sandringham blends family-sized living areas with private spaces for work and relaxation, making it a truly impressive and adaptable modern home in Denbigh.
+The Sandringham at Orchard Place, Thornton blends family-sized living areas with private spaces for work and relaxation, making it a truly impressive and adaptable modern home.
 With a 34ft family/dining/kitchen area, spacious separate lounge with an elegant bay window and separate dining room, there is a place for everyone.
 A family bathroom and four generously-sized bedrooms including a master en suite can be found on the first floor, while the garage provides plenty of space for 2 family cars.